ibm-apiconnect/pot/labs/lab6.md

 toc: true
 sidebar: labs_sidebar
 permalink: /lab6.html
 summary: API's published by API Connect are bundled into an object called a **Product**.
-The Product combines one or more API's with one or more Plans.\nA **Plan** is effectively a contract between the API Provider and API Consumer which specifies the allowed rate of API calls over a given period of time.
+The Product combines one or more API's with one or more Plans.
+A **Plan** is effectively a contract between the API Provider and API Consumer which specifies the allowed rate of API calls over a given period of time.
 ---

 ## Objective